CEO and Director of Admissions

 Karen has been working in the field of addiction counseling since 2005, starting at Hazelden Center for Youth and Families in Minnesota while earning her Masters degree in Marriage and Family Therapy.
 She joined Ocean Recovery in 2007 in both the chemical dependency and eating disorder tracks, and feels passionate about her position here because she believes she can make solid, long-term change for clients.
 She feels that successful treatment includes discussing a variety of underlying issues.
-Since the majority of clients who come to Ocean Recovery are in Karen’s age group, she feels comfortable relating to them and helping them change their trajectory early on in life.
 Karen works with both men’s and women’s groups, and feels that gender-specific treatment is crucial to helping both males and females express themselves fully without the distraction of one another.
 At this time, Karen works as the program director for the men’s facility at Ocean Recovery, and truly feels that when trust is put into the process of addiction, that anyone who walks through the doors can leave sober and healthy.

 Jason has over 20 years experience working in the field of chemical dependency and addiction counseling, including his own personal experience in recovery.
 His own path to sobriety inspired him to dedicate his life to passing along the message of Alcoholics Anonymous, and finds unique ways to reach out to the clients to build rapport with them.
 His calm demeanor allows him to be patient while his clients go through the recovery process, which he helps encourage by following up with clients, finding out how they are doing and what areas of their program they might be struggling with.
 Kevin is instrumental in endorsing the principles of the 12 Steps, and has experience working as a case manager with clients in inpatient, outpatient and day-treatment settings.
 He is currently the case manager for the men’s facility at Ocean Recovery and is committed to service, an essential component of the AA program.